 Do's and Dont's: How to Properly Clean Your Tent Material Fabric

 - Additional Protection: You may want to periodically apply spray-on UV ray protection for an additional layer of protection.
-You can also do this with water resistance as well, so ask your local tent manufacturer where to buy UV Ray or Water repellent sprays appropriate for your tent.
+You can also do this with water resistance, so ask your local tent manufacturer where to buy UV Ray or Water repellent sprays appropriate for your tent.
 You may also want to use a dry spray on poles and zipper tracks to help keep the parts lubricated.

 Now here’s a list of things you should not do:

 - Do not use a detergent on your tent fabric, this will break down the material and any specialty features like UV and water resistance.